linode/docs/docs/products/tools/marketplace/guides/mastodon/index.md

 {{< content "email-warning-shortguide" >}}

 {{< note >}}
 The Mastodon Marketplace App *requires* a custom domain.
 After deploying Mastodon, see the instructions within the [Configure Your Domain's Name Servers](#configure-your-domains-name-servers) section.
+A brand new DNS records may not have propagated changes and takes up to 48 hours to take effect, although it usually happens much sooner.
+The deployment fails if the DNS has still not been propagated.

 {{< /note >}}

 ## Deploying a Marketplace App